zinebettarraf/Geometric-Modeling-/README.md

 # Geometric-Modeling

-The project is interested in modeling parametric curves interpolating the points Pk, using Hermite cubic splines, with tangents estimated by Cardinal splines at first, then by two other estimates of the tangents (Hermite_v1 and Hermite_v2), then we have moved to Lagrange interpolation, and finally to cubic splines C2 .
+The project is interested in modeling parametric curves interpolating a set of points using Hermite cubic splines, with tangents estimated by Cardinal splines at first, then by two other estimates of the tangents (Hermite_v1 and Hermite_v2), then we have moved to Lagrange interpolation, and finally to cubic splines C2 .

 ## 1/ Demo of the code :